cchandre/HamLorenz/README.md

 ### Documentation & Examples

+Examples can be found at [Examples](https://github.com/cchandre/HamLorenz/wiki/Examples)

-The full documentation, including detailed function explanations and example notebooks, is available on the [Wiki Page](https://github.com/cchandre/HamLorenz/wiki).
+The full documentation, including detailed function explanations, is available on the [Wiki Page](https://github.com/cchandre/HamLorenz/wiki).